1989: Deli Dollars issued by Frank Tortoriello, designed by Martha Shaw.

 Searching the Archives...

-- Please note that both the E. F. Schumacher Archives and the Local Currency Archives are currently cataloged on the Schumacher Center Archives database.
+- Please note that the E. F. Schumacher Archives, the Robert Swann Archives, and the Local Currency Archives are currently cataloged on the Schumacher Center Archives database.
 Use the search term "E. F. Schumacher Archives" or "Local Currency Archives" to isolate and search the individual archival collections.

 - Refer to the Selected Keyword Index for sample search terms.
 Please note that while the Selected Keyword Index contains most of the documents’ descriptors, some keywords are not listed; nonetheless, you should be able to access any document through one of its multiple keywords.